 "The script is exceptional.”

-Patricia Salgado on Convict Footprints on the Old Great North Road, Villages of Hawkesbury
+Villages of Hawkesbury (on Convict Footprints on the Old Great North Road)

 "I saw the 2011 film version of this show and didn’t laugh as much as I did through Steven Hopley’s production.”